owinyo-me-dyewor/owinyo-me-dyewor/README.md

   - 🤔 I love sports and am interested in quantum technologies
-  - 💼 I study at school, I work on the backend, sometimes I experiment with the frontend and Swift xD
+  - 💼 I study at school xD
   - 📫 Email:----(listen, why do you need my email?)